 Heberden’s nodes are generally a sign of advanced osteoarthritis, as they tend to appear after considerable wear and tear have occurred.

 Osteoarthritis is the most common type of arthritis.
 It affects more than 20 million people in the United States.
 It is more common among the elderly but can sometimes occur in people in their 40s or even younger.

 There is also a genetic risk, which means that if they appear in the patient’s family, the patient is more likely to contract them.
 Obesity also increases the risk of acquiring them since excess weight puts more pressure on the joints.

 Women are affected by Heberden’s nodes and Bouchard’s nodes more often than men.
 Women with osteoarthritis are ten times more likely to develop these nodules than men.

 If you participate in sports or have a physically demanding job, your risk increases.
 Other risk factors include:

 - Diseases that involve abnormal cartilage changes, such as rheumatoid arthritis and gout.

 How Heberden’s nodules form

 Osteoarthritis usually occurs in the spine, knees, hips, or fingers.
-These particular locations have cushioned cartilage in the joints that protects the surface of the bones.
+These particular locations have cushioned cartilage in the joints that protect the surface of the bones.

-Osteoarthritis can occur due to the wear and tear of the cartilage in these areas that comes with aging or as a result of injury.
+Osteoarthritis can occur due to the wear and tear of the cartilage in these areas that come with aging or injury.